Gcp-devops-learner/gke-autopilot-asm-terraform/README.md

 - roles/iam.serviceAccountUser
 - roles/resourcemanager.projectIamAdmin

+### Creating a cluster in shared VPC
+Google Kubernetes Engine service account should be assigned the Kubernetes Engine Service Agent role on your host Project `service-PROJECT_NUMBER@container-engine-robot.iam.gserviceaccount.com`

 ### Enable APIs
 In order to operate with the Service Account you must activate the following APIs on the project where the Service Account was created: